musement/api-documentation/Authentication.md

 GET /api/v3/login?client_id={client_id}&client_secret={client_secret}&grant_type=client_credentials
 ```

-And you'll get an access token not connect to a user.
+And you'll get an access token. *Please remember* that this access token is not connect to a customer.

 ### Resource Owner Password Credentials

-Use this if you want to authenticate a specific customer in a way to allow him to access to his information (like previous orders, profile, preferences, etc)
+Use this if you want to authenticate a specific customer and access his personal information ( previous orders, profile, preferences, etc)

-The endpoint is again `/api/v3/login` but this time you need to specify also the `username` and the `password` for the user you want to authenticate
+The endpoint is again `/api/v3/login` but this time you need to specify also the `username` and the `password` for the user you want to authenticate.

 ##### _Example_